 In 1890, construction began on a new law school building at 506 E Street, N.W.
 After 80 years in its Victorian quarters, the Law Center moved to 600 New Jersey Avenue following the construction of Bernard P. McDonough Hall in 1971.
 The Edward Bennett Williams Law Library, built in 1989, provided seating for 1,270 users.
 The 1993 dedication of the Bernard S. and Sarah M. Gewirz Student Center added a residence hall to the campus along with a childcare facility.

-McDonough Hall was expanded by the spring of 1997 and the fall of 2004 saw the opening of two new buildings on campus: the Eric E. Hotung International Law Building — housing the John Wolff International and Comparative Law Library, state-of-the-art classrooms, offices and a Supreme Court Moot Court Room — and the Scott K. Ginsburg Sport and Fitness Center, including basketball and racquetball courts, a swimming pool, and the Courtside Cafe.
+McDonough Hall was expanded by the spring of 1997 and the fall of 2004 saw the opening of two new buildings on campus: the Eric E. Hotung International Law Building — housing the John Wolff Reading Room, state-of-the-art classrooms, offices and a Supreme Court Moot Court Room — and the Scott K. Ginsburg Sport and Fitness Center, including basketball and racquetball courts, a swimming pool, and the Courtside Cafe.

 Today, the Law Center boasts the nation’s top-ranked clinical program, joint degree and advanced degree programs, world-renowned centers and institutes, an Office of Public Interest and Community Service, and a diverse curriculum rivaling that of any major law school.
 The LLM. program offers specialized degrees in some of the academic fields for which Georgetown is best known, including international and trade law, tax law, environmental law, health law and national security law.
 Although the majority of students study full-time, the Law Center has retained the evening division with its outstanding reputation for academic excellence.
 The tradition of Georgetown’s first graduating class is echoed today in our approximately 40,000 alumni around the world.